wodowiesel/PiFunk/README.md

 `[-h]` for help with more infos and arguments

-Use '. dot' as decimal-comma separator!
+`[-u]` for extra menu (csv, commandline)

 default: `sudo ./pifunk -n sound.wav -f 446.006250 -s 22050 -m fm -c callsign -p 7`

-Radio works with .wav-file with 16-bit @ 22050.000 [Hz] mono / 0.1-700+ MHz range
+Radio works with .wav-file with 16-bit @ 22050.000 [Hz] mono / 0.1-700 to 1500 MHz range depending on the Pi

+it's recommended not to transmit on frequencies higher than the processor speed (at the moment)

+but results would be interesting to know

-CTSS-Tones (38 included) for PMR can be found here [CTSS](ctsspmr.csv)
+explicit CTSS-Tones (38 included) for PMR can be found here: [CTSS](ctsspmr.csv)

 ___

-### Warnings:
+### Preparations:

+12. Hardaere-Setup
-- Use (original) power supply 10 W, 5 V @ ~2 A or ~5 V/500 mA via miniUSB 2.0 or 5.5 V Pins possible)
+a) - Use (original) power supply 10 W, 5 V @ ~2 A or ~5 V/500 mA via miniUSB 2.0 or 5 V Pins possible)

+b) - Check Specifications: my Pi B+ v1.2 @ 700 MHz/ 512 MB RAM on ARM processor with driver bcm2835-v1.55

+ -> SoC from Broadcom	depending on pi model: BCM2835	BCM2836	BCM2837	BCM2837B0	BCM2837	BCM2837B0	BCM2711

+  for more infos on other boards just visit [Adafruit](http://www.adafruit.com)

+  or [Wikipedia Spec Summary](https://de.wikipedia.org/wiki/Raspberry_Pi)

-- Antenna to GPCLK0 (GPIO 4, PIN 7) for PWM (Pulse with Modulation)
+c) - Antenna to GPCLK0 (GPIO 4, PIN 7) for PWM (Pulse with Modulation)

   @ 2-4 mA (max.
 50 mA on ALL PINs and 16 per bank!)

+- Antenna should be grounded (see Pinout image) to prevent noise and other problems

 - For transmission you should use tested/certified antennas with mounts (BNC/SDA/PL - m/f) if possible

- Tip: You could use just a copper wire for 2 m/70 cm-band or other lambda(1/4)-antennas (17.5 cm/6.9" in for PMR)
+- Tip: You could use just a copper wire for antenna:

-- Specifications: Pi 2B+ v1.2 @ 700 MHz/512 MB RAM on ARM processor with driver bcm2835-v1.55

-  for more infos on other boards just visit [Adafruit](http://www.adafruit.com)

-  or [Wikipedia Spec Summary](https://de.wikipedia.org/wiki/Raspberry_Pi)

-- Antenna should be grounded (see Pinout image) to prevent noise and other problems
+ CB 11 m-Band (lambda/2, 5.5 m, 216.535" in") and 70 cm-Band (PMR) (lambda(1/4), 17.0 cm, 6.7" in)

 ![Pinout](docs/pinout-gpio-pib+.jpg)

-- You can try to smooth it out with a 1:X (3-9)-balun if using long HF antenna
+d) - You can try to smooth it out with a 1:X (3-9)-balun if using long HF antenna

 - Dummy-load: 1-100 W @ 50 Ohm "cement" or similar (aluminium case) with cooler for testing

-- For handling overheating use cooling-ribs with fan (5 V DC/0.2 A - 20x20 mm)
+e) - For handling overheating of the Pi's processor use cooling-ribs with fan (5 V DC/0.2 A - 20x20 mm)

+  you can overclock the Pi if you want to on own risk but it's not recommended

-- RTC: Module DS3231 uses 3.3 V (PIN 1), SDA0 (PIN 3, GPIO0 on I2C), SCL0 (PIN 5, GPIO1 on I2C) & GND (PIN 9)
+f) - RTC: Module DS3231 uses 3.3 V (PIN 1), SDA0 (PIN 3, GPIO0 on I2C), SCL0 (PIN 5, GPIO1 on I2C) & GND (PIN 9)

--> need to activate I2C in pi config! `sudo raspi-config`
+-> need to activate I2C in pi config!

 ![RTC](docs/RTC-top.jpg)

-- GPS: Module Neo 7M uses
+g) - GPS: Module Neo 7M uses

   5 V (PIN 4), GND (PIN 6), RX to UART-TXD (GPIO 14 PIN 8), TX to UART-RXD (GPIO 15, PIN 10), PPS to PCM_CLK (GPIO 18, PIN 12)